 The Annual Budget must be adopted by the Commissioners of the Authority by January 15th of each fiscal year and made a part of the Authority's minutes.
 In the event that the Authority does not adopt an Annual Budget by January 15th of the fiscal year or the Governor vetoes the adopted budget, the preceding year's budget remains in effect until such adoption and approval.
 The minutes of all meetings are subject to a 10-day review and veto period by the Governor of the State of New Jersey prior to final approval.
 The adoption and approval of the Annual Budget does not in itself authorize any specific expenditure.
-Specific expenditures must be submitted, adopted and approved under the Authority's adopted procedure and must be consistent with the statutory, contractual and other commitments of the Authority, including agreements with the holders of its obligations, including bonds.
-Adoption and approval of the Annual Budget does not limit or preclude the Authority from submitting an amended budget to the Commissioners for adoption.
+Specific expenditures must be submitted, adopted and approved under the Authority's adopted procedure and must be consistent with the statutory, contractual and other commitments of the Annual Budget does not limit or preclude the Authority from submitting an amended budget to the Commissioners for adoption.
 Copies of the Annual Budget and all amendments must be filed promptly with the Trustee.
 If at any time the Annual Budget and amendments thereto exceed the Preliminary Budget by 10% or more, the Authority must file a detailed report with the Trustee, stating specifically the reason for the increase, and hold a public hearing thereon.